hack13/ansible-opennic-setup/README.md

 # OpenNIC Setup with Ansible
 This is a simple Ansible Script to use to setup an OpenNIC server with Ansible.
-It currently supports CentOS 7, Fedora 28, and Ubuntu 18.04 LTS.
+It currently supports CentOS 7, Fedora 28 through 33, and Ubuntu 18.04 LTS.
 I do plan to add Debian and Ubuntu 20.04 support in the future.
 It is also an open project, so feel free to fork and make your own changes.
 I also welcome feedback.